Brylcreem

 Brylcreem (/ˈbrɪlkriːm/) is a British brand of hair styling products for men.
 The first Brylcreem product was a hair cream created in 1928 by County Chemicals at the Chemico Works in Bradford Street, Birmingham, England, and is the flagship product of the brand.
 The cream is an emulsion of water and mineral oil stabilised with beeswax.
 It is notable for the high shine it provides, which spawned the name of the product, stemming from "brilliantine" and "cream".

 Ownership

 The British pharmaceutical firm Beecham was the longtime owner of Brylcreem.
 Sara Lee acquired the personal care unit of SmithKline Beecham in June 1993.
 In January 2012, the global rights to the Brylcreem brand were sold by Sara Lee Corporation to Unilever.

-Brylcreem is marketed in the United States by Combe Incorporated, in Europe by Unilever and in India by HUL.
+Brylcreem is marketed in the United States by Combe Incorporated, in Europe by Unilever and in India by Hindustan Unilever Limited.
 Before Godrej acquired a 51% stake of Sara Lee, in their joint venture Godrej Sara Lee in May 2010, the brand was distributed by Godrej in India.